Frequently Ask Questions

 How can we help?

-Under the Liberalized Remittance Scheme, all resident individuals, including minors, are allowed to freely carry currency up to USD 2,50,000 per financial year (April – March), as per regulations.
-However, only USD 3000 of that amount can be carried as currency notes for a particular trip– the balance must be in the form of prepaid forex cards, traveler’s cheque, or banker’s draft.
+As per the regulations under the Liberalized Remittance Scheme, resident individuals, including minors, can carry up to USD 2,50,000 per financial year (April - March) without any restrictions.
+However, for a particular trip, only USD 3,000 of that amount can be carried in the form of currency notes.
+The balance should be carried in the form of prepaid forex cards, traveller's cheque, or banker's draft.

-You will need your passport, PAN, a valid visa, current address proof and a confirmed return air ticket.
+To purchase foreign currency, you will need your passport, PAN, valid visa, current address proof, and confirmed return air ticket.

-In the event of cancellation of the journey, the foreign exchange drawn for this specific travel must be surrendered within 60 days from the date of its purchase.
+In the event of trip cancellation, the foreign exchange taken for the specific travel must be surrendered within 60 days from the date of purchase.

 • Spouse